appsemble/appsemble/packages/studio/pages/docs/02-guides/teams.md

           format: date
     create:
       roles:
-        - $team:member
+        - $group:member
     query:
       roles:
-        - $team:manager
+        - $group:manager
     get:
       roles:
-        - $team:manager
+        - $group:manager
 ```

-We have the following teams:
+We have the following groups:

-**Red team**:
+**Red group**:

 - Manny (manager)
 - James
 - Alex

-**Blue team**:
+**Blue group**:

 - Mandy (manager)
 - Jessie
 - Alex

-Each soccer team has their own strategy.
-Only the team manager may create a strategy.
+Each soccer group has their own strategy.
+Only the group manager may create a strategy.
 Manny may
-create a strategy (`$team:manager`), meaning they are now the author of that strategy.
-Because James
+create a strategy (`$group:manager`), meaning they are now the author of that strategy.
+Because
-and Alex are in the same team as Manny, they may view the strategy (`$team:member`).
+James and Alex are in the same group as Manny, they may view the strategy (`$group:member`).

-Mandy is the manager of the blue team.
-This means they can also create a strategy (`$team:manager`),
+Mandy is the manager of the blue group.
+This means they can also create a strategy
-which can then be viewed by Jessie and Alex (`$team:member`).
-Because Alex is in both the red and
+(`$group:manager`), which can then be viewed by Jessie and Alex (`$group:member`).
+Because Alex is
-the blue team, Alex can see both strategies.
+in both the red and the blue group, Alex can see both strategies.

-Sometimes players (represented by team members) can’t be present at a game.
+Sometimes players (represented by group members) can’t be present at a game.
 In this case they need
 to report themselves absent.
-Players can only report their own absence (`$team:member`) using a
+Players can only report their own absence (`$group:member`) using a
 create action.
 Let’s say Jamie calls in sick.
-Now only Manny can see this (`$team:manager`).
+Now only Manny can see this (`$group:manager`).
 However, if Alex reports absence, both Manny and Mandy can see it.

 ### Pages